bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-new-field.rst

    sub SearchFieldRender { ... }

 This function is used by ticket search dialog and it is similar to ``EditFieldRander()``, but normally on a search screen small changes has to be done for all fields.
 For this example we use a HTML text input instead of a password input.
-In other fields like dropdown field is displayed as a multiple select in order to let the user search for more than one value at a time.
+In other fields like drop-down field is displayed as a multiple select in order to let the user search for more than one value at a time.

 .. code-block:: Perl